DevOps & Infra

 ## Objective

-Deliver Issue `$ARGUMENTS` (or highest-priority open issue) as a draft PR with tests passing
+Deliver Issue `$ARGUMENTS` (or highest-priority eligible open issue) as a merged PR with tests passing,

 ## Latitude